SoftwareAG/c8y-docs/src/documents/guides/java/java-microservice.html.md

 **Step 3 - Subscribe to microservice**

-Please see 'Subscribe to microservice' step in Run microservice locally section.
+For details, refer to the 'Subscribe to microservice' step in [Run microservice locally](#run-locally).

-**Step 4 - Verify if microservice running**
+**Step 4 - Verify if microservice is running**

 Now you can verify if your application is running by executing